gabicavalcante/fizzbuzzbot/README.md

 [![Code Coverage](https://codecov.io/gh/gabicavalcante/fizzbuzzbot/branch/master/graphs/badge.svg)](https://codecov.io/gh/gabicavalcante/fizzbuzzbot)
 [![Sonarcloud Status](https://sonarcloud.io/api/project_badges/measure?project=gabicavalcante_fizzbuzzbot&metric=alert_status)](https://sonarcloud.io/dashboard?id=gabicavalcante_fizzbuzzbot)

 This is a simple python bot to response messages using FizzBuzz logic.
-Fo multiples of three, the bot response "Fizz", for the multiples of five, it response "Buzz".
-For numbers which are multiples of both three and five, response "FizzBizz".
-For any other number, it response the sent number.
+For multiples of three, the bot response "Fizz", for the multiples of five, it response "Buzz".
+For numbers which are multiples of both three and five, it response "FizzBizz".
+For any other number, it response the number sent.
 For any thing else, it reponse `Hey, '{text}' is not a valid input :(`.

 ### about the project

 This project is a Flask API to response telegram messages.
-All messages are save in MySQL database, and see the data using the admin interface (`/admin`).
-For the tests, pytest was used.
+All messages are save in MySQL database, and you can see the data using the admin interface (`/admin`).
+To access this interface, you need create a user.
+You can do that running `flask add-user -u username -p password` (change `username` and `password` for your credential).

 You can find a docker-compose file that can be used to run the flask api and mysql db.

 ### python code formartter